 HMHB provides community-based prenatal education and resources to expectant mothers across Georgia.

-Through our comprehensive curriculum, we provide critical information regarding breastfeeding, perinatal HIV prevention, oral health, SIDS prevention, maternal mental health, accessing and locating birth support professionals, family planning, and extant public services including the Text4Baby application, Newborn Screening Program (DPH), Babies Can’t Wait, the HMHB Maternal and Child Health Referral Line.
+Through our comprehensive curriculum, we provide critical information regarding breastfeeding, perinatal HIV prevention, oral health, SIDS prevention, maternal mental health, accessing and locating birth support professionals, family planning, and extant public services including the Text4Baby application, Newborn Screening Program (DPH), Babies Can’t Wait, and the HMHB Maternal and Child Health Referral Line.
 Importantly, our instructors must have demonstrated cultural competency in serving women of color and young mothers.

 In collaboration with partners, we make these classes available to expectant women who are potentially high-risk, members of vulnerable populations, or face other barriers in accessing critical care and resources during pregnancy.
 Our comprehensive curriculum covers priority information on evidence-based maternal and infant health improvement measures to address gaps in information received during the prenatal period.